gonodono/glancet/README.md

 tool involved makes that a bit tricky.)

 ```
-Glancet has modified debug to enable remoteAdapter.
+Glimpse has modified debug to enable remoteAdapter.
-Glancet has modified debug to enable lazyColumnCompat.
+Glimpse has modified debug to enable scrollableLazyColumn.
-Glancet has modified debug to enable lazyVerticalGridCompat.
+Glimpse has modified debug to enable scrollableLazyVerticalGrid.
 ```

 ### Lint check